2024 Poetry Chapbook Contest

-Judges for this year’s contest are two award-winning B.C. poets, Jane Munro and Kevin Spenst.
+Judges for this year’s contest are B.C. poets, Mary Ann Moore and Ursula Vaira.

 - Contest entry fees are non-refundable, and manuscripts cannot be edited after submission.
 Please be sure to submit only your final version of the poems.

-- The shortlist will be announced in late February and the winning manuscript will be announced on March 1st, 2022.
+- The shortlist will be announced by February 15, 2024 and the winning manuscript will be announced on March 1st, 2024.
 The winner will be contacted by phone and the announcement will be posted on the website: www.ravenchapbooks.ca/contest/

-- The winning manuscript will be published in June 2022 in an edition of 135 copies.
+- The winning manuscript will be published in June 2024 in an edition of 135 copies.
 Design and production details will be negotiated with the poet.
 A publishing contract will be provided.
-The poet may purchase copies for private sale at the publisher’s discount – 50% of retail cost.
+The poet may purchase copies at the author’s discount – 50% of retail cost.